 Most parents use some non-verbal communication with their babies, even without realizing it.
 Babies routinely wave bye-bye, nod their heads in a yes or no manner, and lift their arms above their heads when they’d like to be picked up.
 These actions are universally understood and allow parents to communicate with their babies from a very early age.
 Simply by observing your baby, you will pick up on the ways that the baby already attempts to communicate with you non-verbally.

 Remember, hearing babies use their hearing to develop their first spoken language, so even though Sign Language is taught to your baby, he/she can still hear and therefore the language he/she hears, will be his/her main language of communication.
-But babies will learn any language that they are exposed to, without it stopping or hindering them to learn the spoken language used within their homes and spoken by their family.
+But babies will learn any language that they are exposed to, without it stopping or hindering them from learning the spoken language used within their homes and spoken by their family.

 It is important for babies to get as much exposure as possible to the language(s) that they are learning and learning more than one language, even from infant days, can only be to their advantage.

-A mom says: “I have been signing with my daughter since she was 6-months old and this has opened her thoughts to me.
+A mom says: “I have been signing with my daughter since she was 6 months old and this has opened her thoughts to me.
 How wonderful!
 She would not have been able to share these thoughts until she was much older.
 Even when we go for walks, she will point out all of the wonderful things she is seeing.
-The birds, butterflies, trees, flowers etc. And when family visits, they are able to quickly catch up on Delia’s new signs and communicate with her.
+The birds, butterflies, trees, flowers etc. And when family visits, they can quickly catch up on Delia’s new signs and communicate with her.
 This also removed the fear and frustration when she was left with the caregiver.
 We have taught everyone who enters her life this special language and it has created a unique bond for our entire family.”

 Benefits of Teaching Sign Language to Your Baby